DrAcula27/odin-rock-paper-scissors/README.md

 <h1>UPDATE 1</h1>
 <strong>The Odin Project - Foundations - JavaScript Basics - Revisiting Rock, Paper, Scissors</strong>

-<p>The goal is to add a User Interface (UI) to the game, so that it is no longer played via the console.</p>
+<p>I have now added a User Interface (UI) to the game, so that it is no longer played via the console.</p>

-<strong>After completing this update, I will have accomplished:</strong>
+<strong>After completing this update, I have accomplished:</strong>
 <ul>
     <li>Learn how to create and manage branches in Git</li>
     <li>Understand what the DOM (Document Object Model) is in relation to a webpage</li>